 During the fall of 2005, while in my sophomore year at the College of William and Mary, I got caught up in the online poker boom.
 I ran up a $50 deposit into millions and have had an amazing time traveling the world playing the biggest tournaments and cash games from Vegas to Monaco to Macau to NBC’s Poker After Dark.
-I’m incredibly fortunate, and am very grateful for the opportunities poker has opened up for me.
+I’ve been incredibly fortunate, and am very grateful for the opportunities poker has opened up for me.

-- CardRunners, the leading poker training website.
+- CardRunners, one of the leading poker training websites.

 - DraftDay, a real-money daily fantasy sports platform.